-Methods and Patients: 290/357 men with GS 6 or 7 and pT2 or pT3a disease treated with radical prostatectomy participated.
+Patients and Methods: 290/357 men with GS 6 or 7 and pT2 or pT3a disease treated with radical prostatectomy participated.
 Blood and bone marrow were obtained one month after surgery.
-Circulating prostate cells (CPCs) were detected using differential gel centrifugation and immunocytochemistry with anti PSA, micro-metastasis were detected using immunocytochemistry with anti-PSA.
+Circulating prostate cells (CPCs) were detected using differential gel centrifugation and immunocytochemistry with anti PSA, micro-metastasis weas detected using immunocytochemistry with anti-PSA.
 Biochemical failure free survival (BFFS) and restricted mean survival times (RMST) were calculated according to GS and stage.
 MRD was classified as negative, patients only positive for micro-metastasis and patients positive for CPCs; BFFS and RMST were calculated according to MRD sub-type.

 Mottet, N., Bellmunt, J., Bolla, M. et al.: EAU-ESTRO-SIOG Guidelines on